StephenFang/Scalable-Data-Analytics/README.md

     .registerTempTable("samples")
 ```

-Play around with DataFrames to get a sense of how they work.
-You can read the
+Play around with DataFrames to get a sense of how they work. we can read the
 [official documentation](http://spark.apache.org/docs/latest/sql-programming-guide.html#overview) for more details.

 ## The Algorithm: K-means Clustering